FTWinston/bvp/content/sections/services-at-bvp.md

 ---
-title: Church Services
+title: Services at BVP
 image: /uploads/chancel-cropped.jpg
 order: 2
 ---
-## _All meetings are currently suspended due to the covid-19 lockdown.
-We will meet again, as soon as it is safe to do so._
+## *We have now resumed our morning services, in a socially distanced manner.
+See the church magazine for details.*

 We meet for morning worship on Sundays at 11am.
 During our morning services, we have the J-Team for primary school children, and a Bible Class for secondary school children.
 Creche facilities are available for babies and toddlers.